 How will I learn?

-Lesson activities are wide ranging: from debates to drama-based interpretations to detailed analysis and feedback; to student-based presentations on extracts and context, through to creative responses like painting, collage, or "found-poetry‟.
-One of the coursework tasks can be to re-create a passage of a text by, for example, re-writing it in the style of a different author, or to a different genre.
-In some cases you might like to write an extract of a sequel or a part of an imagined sub-plot.
-Some students, however, prefer to submit more traditional academic essays as coursework instead.
-We also organise a huge range of trips (15 in 2013/14) to see performances and to develop understanding of context.
+Lesson activities are wide ranging: from debates to drama-based interpretations to detailed analysis and feedback; to student-based presentations on extracts and context, through to creative responses like painting, collage, writing an additional scene or episode to a studied text, or "found-poetry‟.
+We also organise a huge range of trips to see performances and to develop understanding of context.